aws-samples/flux-eks-gitops-config/README.md

 3. Within your fork of `flux-eks-gitops-config` update the URL field for the GitRepository Custom Resource in `tenants/base/podinfo-team/source.yaml` with the URL of your forked repository (e.g. `https://github.com/<user>/flux-eks-gitops-config-tenant`).
 Commit and Push the change.

+4. Within your fork of `flux-eks-gitops-config` update the ConfigMap in `external-config-data/<CLUSTER_ENVIRONMENT>/external-config-data.yaml` with the ARN of the IAM Role you created for the aws-load-balancer-controller service account in `awsLoadBalancerControllerIamRoleArn` and the name of your cluster in `clusterName`.

+    If you have followed the `eksctl` instructions, execute the following command to get the IAM Role ARN:

+    ```bash
+    $ eksctl get iamserviceaccount  --cluster my-eks-cluster
+    2022-05-23 15:44:46 [ℹ]  eksctl version 0.95.0
+    2022-05-23 15:44:46 [ℹ]  using region us-west-2
+    NAMESPACE       NAME                            ROLE ARN
+    kube-system     aws-load-balancer-controller    arn:aws:iam::012345678910:role/eksctl-my-eks-cluster-addon-iamserv-Role1-XXXXXXXX
+    kube-system     aws-node                        arn:aws:iam::012345678910:role/eksctl-my-eks-cluster-addon-iamserv-Role1-YYYYYYYY
+    ```

-4. Define whether you want to bootstrap your cluster with the `TEST` or the `PRODUCTION` configuration:
+5. Define whether you want to bootstrap your cluster with the `TEST` or the `PRODUCTION` configuration:
     ```bash
       # TEST configuration
       export CLUSTER_ENVIRONMENT=test